emf-creaf/emf_web/content/news/forestables_is_here/index.markdown

 image:
   caption: 'forestables is here!'

-summary: "`forestables` R package provides tools to download and extract tidy data from the US, France and Sapin forest inventories"
+summary: "`forestables` R package provides tools to download and extract tidy data from the US, France and Spain forest inventories"
 ---

 We are proud of announcing the `forestables` R package.